 - You are prepared to use it.

-Firearms can draw unnecessary attention to yourself, such as by alerting other people of your presence.
+Firearms can draw unnecessary attention to yourself by alerting other people of your presence.

 September 11th was a big awakening to the dangers of toxic pollutants.
-People are still dying today because of respiratory diseases they got from exposure to flaming toxic materials like asbestos.
+People are still dying from respiratory diseases from exposure to flaming poisonous materials like asbestos.

-Even relatively-minor disasters like hurricanes can cause a lot of toxic pollution to be released.
+Even relatively minor disasters like hurricanes can cause a lot of toxic pollution.
 And then there is all of the broken glass, crumbling buildings, and rubble.

 To stay safe, you’ll need the following gear:

 - Sturdy boots (read about survival boots here)